jonschlinkert/remarkable/docs/parser.md

 1. The start or open token marking the beginning of the markdown structure
 2. The content token (usually with type `inline` for a block rule, or `text` for an inline rule)
-3. The end or close token makring the end of the markdown structure
+3. The end or close token marking the end of the markdown structure

 ### Tag token

 Tag tokens are used to represent markdown syntax.
 Each tag token represents a special markdown syntax in the original markdown source.
 They are usually used for the open and close tokens.
-For example the "\`\`\`" at the begining of a fenced block code, the start of an item list or the end of a emphasized part of a line.
+For example the "\`\`\`" at the beginning of a fenced block code, the start of an item list or the end of a emphasized part of a line.